TinyPART/TinyPART/index.md

 TinyPART is a German-French research project on cybersecurity jointly sponsored by the [German Ministry of Education and Research](https://www.bmbf.de/bmbf/en) and the [French National Research Agency](https://anr.fr/en/).

 ## News
+- February 2024: We contributed to the latest version of the SUIT standard specifying metadata for low-power secure software updates (IETF draft work-in-progress [draft-ietf-suit-manifest-25](https://datatracker.ietf.org/doc/html/draft-ietf-suit-manifest-25)).
-- September 2022: TinyPART contributors Gilles Grimaud and Chrystel Gaber will present TinyPART results in RIOT summit.
+- September 2023: TinyPART contributors Gilles Grimaud and Chrystel Gaber will present TinyPART results in RIOT summit.
 Gilles Grimaud will present [RIOT over PIP embedding secure OTA deployment]{https://summit.riot-os.org/2023/blog/speakers/gilles-grimaud/} and Chrystel Gaber will present [TinyContainer, an abstraction and resource control layer for containers on RIOT]{https://summit.riot-os.org/2023/blog/speakers/chrystel-gaber/}.
+- August 2023: our work on U-TOE and low-power Machine Learning will be presented at IFIP/IEEE PEMWN.
+- June 2023: Our work on formal verification of an MPU-based separation kernel for constrained devices (Pip-MPU) was published in the International Journal of Embedded Systems and Applications.
 - December 2022: Presentation of the article "From MMU to MPU: adaptation of the Pip kernel to constrained devices" in the 3rd International Conference on Internet of Things & Embedded Systems (IoTE 2022)
 - December 14, 2022: PhD defense of Nicolas Dejon, "Design of a secure kernel for constrained devices"
 - November 5-11, 2022: IETF meeting in London, where implementation feedback on the upcoming SUIT and CORECONF standards was delivered and discussed.